-1633 The different types of messages shown in Table 9 are used under the MCTP control message type.
+1792 The different types of messages shown in Table 9 are used under the MCTP control message type.

-Table 9 - MCTP Control Message Types
+Table 9 - MCTP control message types

-Туре Description Request This class of control message requests that an endpoint perform a specific MCTP control operation.
+Туре Description Request This class of control message requests that an endpoint performs a specific MCTP control operation.
 All MCTP control Request messages are acknowledged with a corresponding Response message.
 (Within this specification, the term "command" and "request" are used interchangeably as shorthand to refer to MCTP control Request messages.)
 Response This class of MCTP control message is sent in response to an MCTP control Request message.
 The message includes a "Completion Code" field that indicates whether the response completed normally.
 The response can also return additional data dependent on the particular MCTP control Request that was issued.

-Туре Description Datagram Datagrams are "unacknowledged" messages (that is, Datagrams do not have corresponding Response messages).
+An MCTP control Response message always uses the destination EID and physical address that were used as the source EID and source physical address of the corresponding MCTP control Request message.
+Datagram Datagrams are "unacknowledged" messages (that is, Datagrams do not have corresponding Response messages).
 This class of MCTP control message is used to transfer messages when an MCTP control Response message is neither required nor desirable.
 Broadcast Request A broadcast message is a special type of Request that is targeted to all endpoints on a given bus.
 All endpoints that receive the message are expected to interpret the Request.

-Broadcast Datagram A Datagram that is broadcast to all endpoints on the bus.
+Туре Description Broadcast Datagram A Datagram that is broadcast to all endpoints on the bus.
 Broadcast Datagrams are "unacknowledged" messages (that is, broadcast Datagrams do not have corresponding Response messages).